Cumulocity-IoT/oee-simulators/simulators/README.md

 # Description OEE-Simulators

-OEE-simulators offers these main features in [main](main):
+The OEE-simulators project offers these main features in the [main](main) folder:
-- the **oee-simulators microservice** which creates devices and sends data into Cumulocity.
+- the **oee-simulators microservice** which creates devices and sends data into Cumulocity IoT.

 There are extra features in [extras](extras):
-- the **export profile data** to export Measurements or/and Alarms from OEE profiles into json data files.
+- the **export data** script to export Measurements or/and Alarms from OEE devices into json data files.
-- the **import data** to upload Measurements or/and Alarms from data json file to OEE profiles.
+- the **import data** script to upload Measurements or/and Alarms from data json file to OEE devices.

 ## Simulator Microservice
 Detailed feature list: